kiddjsh/Treasure-Cave/README.md

 # Enemies
 Enemies appear on screen from either the top, bottom, right or left side.

+1. Thief:
+    - Enemy will start in a specific position within the cave.
+    - Enemy will be invisible to the player at the start of game.
+    - Enemy will be invisible to player if Torch is found.
+    - Enemy is only visible to the player if the Eye is found.
+    - With each move of the player, thief will make a random move.
+    - Enemy will attack player as soon as player is in range.
+      - If player dies when attacked game is over.
+    - Enemy can attack monster if encountered.
+      - If thief or monster dies, game continues.
+    - Enemy can find treasure.
+      - If found game is over.

+2. Monster:
+    - Enemy will be positioned within the cave along with the treasure.
+    - Enemy will be invisible to the player at the start of game.
+    - Enemy will be visible to player if Torch is found.
+    - Enemy will be visible to the player if the Eye is found before Torch.
+    - Enemy will stop moving if noise maker is found and used.
+      - The enemy will stop for at least one turn, then has 1 out of 3 chances to move again.
+    - With each move of the player, enemy will make a move around the treasure.
+    - Enemy will attack player as soon as player is in range.
+      - If player finds monster and has no weapon, player will move back two spaces.
+      - If monster finds player and player has no weapon, player dies, game over.
+      - If player has weapon and dies when attacked game is over.
+    - Thief can attack monster if encountered.
+      - If thief or monster dies, game continues.
+    - Monster cannot interact with treasure.

 # Responses
 The following are list of responses that the player may encounter during game play: